bluekvirus/Stage.js/implementation/HOWTO.md

 Read more about [express.js](http://expressjs.com/) and [express-load](https://github.com/jarradseers/express-load) so you can make full use of this development server.

-###Icon/Image Prep
+###Theme Preparation
+[TBC]

-Use `/tools/iconprep` to resize the icon blueprints down to various sizes from 128x128 or 256x256 obtained from your designer and make css-sprite to use them conveniently.
+Use `/tools/themeprep/helpers/resize.js` to resize your icons obtained from your designer (64x64 ~ 512x512) down to various sizes and make css-sprite to use them conveniently.
 You can also record svg paths exported from their design tools.

 **Note**: You will need [GraphicsMagick](http://www.graphicsmagick.org/) to be installed on your machine.

 Assume that you have put all the icon blueprints into `/implementation/themes/default/img/icons`:
 ```
-//under /tools/iconprep type
+//under /tools/themeprep/helpers type
-node resize -S 16,32,48 ../../implementation/themes/default/img/icons
+node resize -S 16,32,48 ../../../implementation/themes/default/img/icons
 ```

 Use `-h` to get more from `resize.js`